infiniflow/ragflow/api/python_api_reference.md

 #### ids: `list[str]`, *Required*

 The IDs of the datasets to delete.
 Defaults to `None`.
-If not specified, all datasets will be deleted.
+If it is not specified, all datasets will be deleted.

 ### Returns